MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-DistributionGroup.md

 ```

 ### -BypassSecurityGroupManagerCheck
-!!!
-Exchange Server 2010, Exchange Server 2013

-The BypassSecurityGroupManagerCheck parameter specifies whether to bypass security checks and moderation for the member being added, if the specified distribution group is a moderated distribution group.

-!!!
-Exchange Server 2016, Exchange Online, Exchange Online Protection

 The BypassSecurityGroupManagerCheck switch specifies whether to allow a user who isn't an owner of the group to modify or delete the group.
 If you aren't defined in the ManagedBy property of the group, you need to use this switch in commands that modify or delete the group.
 To use this switch, your account requires specific permissions based on the group type:

 - Distribution groups or mail-enabled security groups: You need to be a member of the Organization Management role group or have the Security Group Creation and Membership role assigned.